njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 _Henderson, J. Vernon, Adam Storeygard, and David N. Weil.
 "Measuring economic growth from outer space."
 American economic review 102.2 (2012): 994-1028._

-Instead of measuring lights, here we will focus on the various amenities like universities, atms, parking spaces and others found in OSM within each of the countries in the european union (EU) and member states of the european free trade association (EFTA).
+Instead of measuring lights, here we will focus on the various amenities like universities, ATMs, parking spaces and others found in OSM within each of the countries in the European Union (EU) and member states of the European free trade association (EFTA).
 The objective is to see which of those amenities correlate most with the selected economic indicators.
 All the necessary scripts to collect and clean the data from OSM and the economic indicators can be found in this [repository](https://github.com/njanakiev/osm-predict-economic-measurements).

 # Measurements in Economics

 There are various ways to measure the macroeconomic performance of a given country.
 The key measures of economic performance include economic growth (e.g. real GDP growth), inflation, unemployment and current account (e.g. low deficit).
 The focus in this project were three particular indicators, the Gross Domestic Product (GDP), the Human Development Index (HDI) and the Big Mac Index.

 But before getting to the indicators we need to take a quick look at the [Purchasing Power Parity](https://en.wikipedia.org/wiki/Purchasing_power_parity) (PPP).
-[Purchasing Power](https://en.wikipedia.org/wiki/Purchasing_power) is the amount of goods you can get for one currency and PPP is the ratio of two countries' purchasing power.
+[Purchasing Power](https://en.wikipedia.org/wiki/Purchasing_power) is the number of goods you can get for one currency and PPP is the ratio of two countries' purchasing power.
 This is done by a market basket of goods approach, where the PPP rates are determined by comparing the prices of identical items in different countries.
-PPP is often used to make more accurate comparisons between two countries gross domestic product (GDP) than can be made when using market exchange rates.
-In this project the GDP and GNI are based on a purchasing power parity converting them to international dollar as a common currency.
+PPP is often used to make more accurate comparisons between two countries gross domestic product (GDP) instead of those that can be made when using market exchange rates.
+In this project, the GDP and GNI are based on a purchasing power parity converting them to the international dollar as a common currency.

 ```python